MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli-tutorial.md

 > [!NOTE]
 > - Use **modelVersion** `1` or `2` to indicate if the site data to be uploaded will use the the standard (1) or [enhanced data model](../admin/enhanced-data-model.md) (2).
-> - Run `pac powerpages list -v` command to view which data model is being used for your site or refer [enhanced data model](../admin/enhanced-data-model.md#determine-whether-your-site-is-using-the-standard-or-enhanced-data-model) for steps.
+> - Run `pac powerpages list -v` command to view which data model is being used for your site.
+For more details, go to [enhanced data model](../admin/enhanced-data-model.md#determine-whether-your-site-is-using-the-standard-or-enhanced-data-model).

 ## Step 4.
 Change website content